A career as a geoscientist will suit you if you are interested in the structure of the earth and have an analytical mind

 Opportunities are more likely to be available in industry, for example with engineering, petroleum, or environmental or water companies.

-Employers are interested in experience gained through fieldwork or research trips.
+Employers are interested in experience gained through project work, fieldwork or research trips.
 As well as providing valuable hands-on experience, these give an insight into work in the industry.

 Try to get relevant work experience, for example with a seismic contractor or as a technical assistant with an oil company.
 Large energy companies such as BP and Shell offer geoscience summer internships.
 Closing dates for placements may be before Christmas.